elysemontano/elyse-lecture-notes/react/react-props.md

 Now that the cards variable is working, we want to be able to track all the previously played cards.
 We can start in App.js and create the logic to store an array of cards in state.
 - Add perviousCards to the state object
 - Update the drawCard method to add cards to the previousCards array using the rest syntax
-- Start with logging the previousCards values in the render of App.js

-#### Passing the Previous Cards to Card Component
+#### Passing the Previous Cards to Previous Cards component
-We already have a component that will display an individual card.
-Since we have an array here, we can iterate on this array and use this component for each value in the array.
+We are going to create a component that will display all previous cards (PreviousCards.js).
+Since we have an array here, we need to pass the array to our component and then iterate on this array and display each value in the array.

 ```javascript
 // src/App.js